-This study4 compared different levels of background noise in order to assess the impact they had on learning.
-When comparing the effect on common educational tasks of "quiet" versus "average" levels of background noise, researchers found major differences in performance.
+This study4 compared different levels of background noise to understand their degrees of impact on learning.
+When comparing the effect of "quiet" versus "average" levels of background noise on common educational tasks, researchers found large differences in performance.

-They found that lower noise levels allow students to process information more quickly, and to respond with a higher level of accuracy.
+They found that lower noise levels allow students to process information more quickly, giving their responses a higher level of accuracy.
 This study also demonstrates that adolescents' reading comprehension is vulnerable to unfavourable levels of classroom noise.
-Children that were not functioning optimally to start with, due to colds or tiredness for example, were also more severely affected by the babble noise.
+Children that were not functioning optimally to start with, due to having a cold or fatigue for example, were also more severely affected by the babble noise.

-Effects of classroom babble on performance of primary school children classroom babble at an average of 65 dB has a significant impact on arithmetic, as well as verbal and cognitive tasks.
+Typical classroom babble at an average of 65 dB has a significant impact on arithmetic, verbal and cognitive tasks.